* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 5. Use the risotto within one month of freezing.

 I prefer using a freezer bag because you can get rid of excess air, which helps protect the risotto against freezer burn.
+Also, you can lay the bag flat in the freezer to save space.

+Always make sure the risotto is at room temperature before you freeze it.
 If the risotto is still warm, condensation will turn to ice in the freezer and ruin the risotto’s texture.

 To thaw the risotto, leave it in the fridge overnight or use the microwave.

-Exactly How To Reheat Risotto
+How To Reheat Risotto [Tested Methods]

 In this short recipe, I show you the best way to revive and reheat your leftover risotto.

-5 from 1 vote
+5 from 2 votes

 Print Pin Rate